 Three parallel ranges:

 Himadri (Great/Inner Himalayas): The northernmost and highest range.
 Permanently snow-covered peaks: Mt.
 Everest (8,849 m — highest point on Earth), Kangchenjunga (8,586 m — India's highest), Makalu, Lhotse.
 Houses the major glaciers: Gangotri, Zemu, Siachen.
-The Siachen Glacier (~72 km long) is the world's longest glacier outside the polar regions.
+The Siachen Glacier (~76 km long) is the longest glacier in the Karakoram and second longest outside the polar regions (after Fedchenko Glacier, Tajikistan, at 77 km).

 Himachal (Lesser/Middle Himalayas): 60–80 km wide, 3,700–4,500 m elevation.
 Contains the major hill stations: Shimla, Mussoorie, Nainital, Darjeeling.
 The Pir Panjal and Dhaula Dhar ranges belong here.
 The Kashmir Valley lies between Himadri and Pir Panjal — a famous synclinal depression.